Coronavirus: Covid-19 hits 100,000 cases as it upends lives, livelihoods

-Crossing more borders, the new coronavirus hit a milestone Friday, infecting more than 100,000 people worldwide as it wove itself deeper into the daily lives of millions, infecting the powerful, the unprotected poor and the vast masses in between.
+Crossing more borders, the new coronavirus has hit a milestone, infecting more than 100,000 people worldwide as it weaves itself deeper into the daily lives of millions, infecting the powerful, the unprotected poor and the vast masses in between.

-The economic impact grew along with the number of infected people.
-World stocks and the price of oil dropped sharply again Friday.
+The economic impact is growing along with the number of infected people.
+World stocks and the price of oil dropped sharply again today.
 A sharp drop in travel and a broader economic downturn linked to the outbreak threatened to hit already-struggling communities for months to come.

-The head of the UN's food agency, the World Food Program, warned of the potential for "absolute devastation" as the outbreak's effects ripple through Africa and the Middle East.
+The head of the UN's food agency, the World Food Programme, warned of the potential for "absolute devastation" as the outbreak's effects ripple through Africa and the Middle East.

 India scrambled to stave off an epidemic that could overwhelm its under-funded and under-staffed health care system, with not nearly enough labs or hospitals for its 1.3 billion people.